 |24 September 2013||Crew / Passenger Deaths|

-(overboard) On September 24, 2013, a 33-year-old male crew jumped overboard while the ship was in the English Channel (south of Isle of Wright, England).
+(overboard) On September 24, 2013, a 33-year-old male crew jumped overboard while the ship was in the English Channel (south of Isle of Wight, England).

-The man (Fernandes Elroy, of Indian origin) worked on the ship as bartender, and was reported missing at ~5:30 am.
+The man (Fernandes Elroy, of Indian origin) worked on the ship as a bartender and was reported missing at ~5:30 am.
 The CCTV camera footage showed him jumping overboard at 1:30 am.
-The UK Coast Guard assets (2 helicopters and 2 lifeboats) conducted a search and rescue operation, but failed to find the body.
+The UK Coast Guard assets (2 helicopters and 2 lifeboats) conducted a search and rescue operation but failed to find the body.

 |17 September 2012||Other Incidents|